 The Program utilizes the PAEA End of Rotation (EOR) exams with the exception of the Orthopedic rotation for which a Program-designed exam is administered.
-Students will be required to prepare a patient case presentation and self-reflective paper and SWOT analyses, discussion boards and other assignments and one (1) self-reflective paper for the Elective and Selective rotations, respectively, in lieu of an exam.
+Students will be required to prepare one (1) patient case presentation and one (1) Full H&P and other assignments for the Elective and Selective rotations, respectively, in lieu of an exam.